Diploma of Hospitality Management

 Course Entry Requirements

-• The Student must be 18 years or older at the time of course commencement,
+• Be 18 years of age or older at the time of course commencement.

 Column Image